NetApp/beegfs/roles/beegfs_ha_7_2/docs/getting_started.md

           import_role:
             name: beegfs_ha_7_2

+<a name="example-eseries-management-playbook-file"></a>
+### Example E-Series Management Playbook File
+To apply the management configuration, execute the following playbook ((ansible-playbook -i inventory.yml eseries_management_playbook.yml))

+This file would be created as `eseries_management_playbook.yml`:

+    - hosts: eseries_storage_systems
+      gather_facts: false
+      collections:
+        - netapp_eseries.santricity
+      tasks:
+        - name: Ensure E-Series systems are configured.
+          import_role:
+            name: management

 <a name="example-inventory-file"></a>
 ### Example Inventory File
-This file contains the setup of the BeeGFS HA nodes and the storage systems used to configure BeeGFS HA.
+This file defines the required Ansible groups which are used to designate BeeGFS HA cluster resource groups and related storage systems.
+Any variables for a group can be defined in ./group_vars/<GROUP_NAME>.yml and any variable for a specific node can be defined in ./host_vars/<NODE_NAME>.yml.
+Currently, there is a recommended limit of 10 BeeGFS HA cluster nodes.

 This file would typically be created as `inventory.yml`:

     all:
       vars:
-        ansible_python_interpreter: /usr/bin/python
+        ansible_python_interpreter: /usr/bin/python3

       children:
-        eseries_storage_systems:  # A group that has variables that are applied to the below
+        eseries_storage_systems:  # BeeGFS HA E-Series storage group
-                                  #   associated storage systems.
           hosts:
-            eseries_storage_system_c1:  # A host_vars that represents an E-Series storage system.
+            eseries_storage_system_c1:
             eseries_storage_system_c2:
             eseries_storage_system_c3:

-        ha_cluster:    # A group that has variables that are applied to the below associated
-                       #   BeeGFS HA nodes.
+        ha_cluster:   # BeeGFS HA (Pacemaker) cluster group
           children:
             mgmt:  # A group representing the management resource.
-                        #   Management resource group name must be 10 characters or less.
-                        #   The resource group is used to name the floating ip resource iflabel.
-                        #   This label must match the "beegfs_ha_mgmtd_group" variable.
-              hosts:    # The ordering of hosts will be used to determine the resource constraint
-                        #   opt-in preferences (highest to lowest).
-                node_h1:    # A BeeGFS node
+              hosts:
+                node_h1:  # Dictionary of nodes that may run the management resource (highest to lowest priority).
                 node_h2:

             meta_01:   # A group representing a metadata resource.
+To add additional metadata resources, define
-                       #   Metadata resource name must end with and underscore followed
+                       # more meta_XX resource groups with in the ha_cluster group.
-                       #   by the nodeNumID that is designated for the service resource.
-                       #   There can be up to 8 metadata resources.
               hosts:
-                node_h1:    # A BeeGFS node
+                node_h1:  # Dictionary of nodes that may run this metadata resource (highest to lowest priority).
                 node_h2:

             stor_01:   # A group representing a storage resource.
+To add additional storage resources, define
-                        #   Storage resource name must end with an underscore followed
+                       # more stor_XX resource groups with in the ha_cluster group.
-                        #   by the nodeNumID that is designated for the service resource.
-                        #   There can be up to 8 storage resources.
               hosts:
-                node_h1:    # A BeeGFS node
+                node_h1:  # Dictionary of nodes that may run this storage resource (highest to lowest priority).
                 node_h2:

 <a name="example-group_vars-inventory-files"></a>